canonical/vault-k8s-operator/docs/how-to/use_behind_ingress_machine.md

 ## Pre-requisites

-- Vault deployed on a Juju model
+- Vault deployed on a Juju model on a machine controller (non-K8s)

 ## Steps